jhu-arch/arch-tutorial/Snakemake.rst

 The `Snakemake`_ workflows management system is a tool to create reproducible and scalable data analyses.

 .. warning::
-  The $SM_ARGS is still under evaluation.
+  The $SM_ARGS env variable used in the scripts below is still under evaluation.

 This tutorial presents a bioinformatics pipeline using Snakemake and :ref:`use the Reproducibility Framework (RF)
 <Reproducibility-Framework>`.